vtrivett/development-environment-setup/README.md

 ###Python, pip and virtualenv

 `````
-brew install python # python come with OSX but this installs pip and some other stuff
+brew install python # python comes with OSX but this installs pip and some other stuff
 pip install virtualenv
 `````